docpile/borg.backup/README.md

 # borg.backup
-Borg backup script to automate backups/restores using a Hetzner Storage Box
+Borg backup script to automate backups/restores using either a Hetzner Storage Box or a local backup, e.g. to an USB connected device

 **The following distributions should be supported:**
 * Ubuntu/Debian